Chapter 0: Python & Jupyter Notebooks#

 Along with Python, this book uses the IPython environment and Jupyter notebooks as a medium for running and sharing Python code.
 More details are give below on Jupyter notebooks, but for now, know that they provide interactive environments ideal for scientific computing.
 In addition, we will use a variety of free, open source libraries to provide collections of useful functions for scientific data processing, analysis, and visualization.
 Think of a library as an add-on or tool pack for Python, and there are many to choose from.

-The first step is to get acces to the software which includes Python, Jupyter notebooks, and all the libraries/packages used in this book; and there are multiple options for accomplishing this.
+The first step is to get access to the software which includes Python, Jupyter notebooks, and all the libraries/packages used in this book; and there are multiple options for accomplishing this.
 We will cover two common options below - this includes either installing the software on your own computer using Anaconda or using Google Colab to run the software from a Google server.
 Both are relatively simple to set up and have different advantages.
 Some of the major advantages of each are listed below.

 You only need to use one of the above options, but you can always switch later on if you want because both use the same notebook files to store your work.
-Go ahead and follow the instrucutions for one of the following.
+Go ahead and follow the instructions for one of the following.

-0.2.1 Install Software on Computer#
+0.2.1 Install Software on Your Computer#

-The Anaconda installer above brings almost everything you need.
-Any software used in this book that is not installed by default through the above method is addressed in its respective chapter.
+The Anaconda installer brings almost everything you need.
+Any software used in this book that is not installed by default with Anaconda is addressed in its respective chapter.
 If you want to install additional libraries, open the Anaconda-Navigator (green circle icon) and select the Environment tab on the left.
 Select Not Installed from the pull-down menu to see all the libraries available to be installed as shown in Figure 1.
 To install a library, check the box next to it and click the Apply button that appears on the bottom right.
 Anaconda will install it and anything else that is required for the new library to work properly.
 To update a library, select Upgradable from the pull-down menu, select the package(s) you want to update, and click Apply.

 Figure 1 Installing additional libraries using Anaconda-Navigator.

 Alternatively, you can install many of the libraries using the Terminal.
-To launch the Terminal, either use your computer’s build-in terminal or launch JupyterLab (see section 0.3.1), select the Launcher tab in JupyterLab, and click Terminal (Figure 2).
+To launch the Terminal, either use your computer’s build-in Terminal or launch JupyterLab (see section 0.3.1), select the Launcher tab in JupyterLab, and click Terminal (Figure 2).

 Figure 2 Launching the terminal using the JupyterLab launcher.